 Scheier und Carver (1985) defined dispositional optimism as a trait that is characterized by a stable and generalized tendency to expect positive (or negative) outcomes in the future.
-In TwinLife, a shortened version of the German translation of the Life Orientation Test (LOT; Glaesmer et al., 2008) was used for participants older than 9 years of age.
-Optimism was assessed in the PAPI module in face to face wave two.
+In TwinLife, a shortened version of the German translation of the Life Orientation Test (LOT; Glaesmer et al., 2008) was used.